Welcome to the Dual Language Program at U-46

 Find more information on this page about our signature Dual Language program.
 Below is a detailed video presentation about the Dual Language Program in English and Spanish.

 DUAL LANGUAGE INFORMATIONAL MEETINGS - REUNIONES INFORMATIVAS DEL PROGRAMA DE LENGUAJE DUAL

-The Dual Language Informational meeting videos are now available below as voice-over PowerPoint(TM) presentations in English and Spanish for parents of incoming Kindergarten and 1st-grade students interested in learning more about the Dual Language Program.
+Dual Language Informational videos are now available below as voice-over PowerPoint(TM) presentations in English and Spanish for parents of incoming Kindergarten and 1st-grade students interested in learning more about the Dual Language Program.

 Las presentaciones informativas del Programa de Lenguaje Dual están actualmente disponibles más abajo en inglés y español para padres de estudiantes que comienzan kindergarten y estudiantes de 1er grado interesados en aprender más acerca del Programa de Lenguaje Dual.